k2angel/bepisdl/README.md

 # BepisDB Downloader
-This version is Koikatsu character card Only.
+This version is Koikatsu Only.